mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 > **Note:** If you have no prior experience with Kotlin nor Vaadin, you might get overwhelmed by the sheer amount of the new stuff we will learn.
 Therefore, we recommend to take slow steps and get familiar with both Vaadin and Kotlin first.
 Feel free to experiment on the [Karibu-DSL Hello World Example](https://github.com/mvysny/karibu-helloworld-application) at any time:
-VOK basically uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will be applicable in the VOK-based apps later on.
+VoK basically uses Karibu-DSL under the hood, therefore the lessons learned in the Karibu-DSL Hello World example will be applicable in the VoK-based apps later on.

 ## 2 What is Vaadin-on-Kotlin?

-VOK is a glue between Vaadin, Kotlin and other frameworks which allows you to write web apps smoothly.
+VoK is a glue between Vaadin, Kotlin and other frameworks which allows you to write web apps smoothly.
 It is designed to make the art of programming of web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.